Brody Mihocek: Early life

 Brody Mihocek is the son of Jack Mihocek, who played for Essendon in the 1970s.
+He grew up in Burnie in Tasmania and attended Marist Regional College.

 Mihocek played for Tasmania in the 2011 AFL Under 18 Championships, in which Tasmania were the Division 2 premiers, and was selected in the 2011 Under 18 All-Australian team at centre half-back.
 However he was overlooked in the 2011 AFL draft.

 He then played for the Burnie Dockers, and was part of their 2012 Tasmanian State League (TSL) flag, kicking a goal in the Grand Final.
 After this he decided to move to Melbourne and started playing with Maribyrnong Park in the Essendon District Football League (EDFL) for the 2013 season, in the hopes of securing a place in the Victorian Football League (VFL).
 This was successful and prior to the 2014 season he was offered a spot on the list of the VFL side Werribee.

 VFL career

 2014–2015

 In 2014, Mihocek signed with Victorian Football League (VFL) club Werribee for 2 seasons after looking to move on from the EDFL.
 He won the Player's Player award in 2014, playing in the Werribee Development side.
 In 2015 Mihocek was in and out of the senior team, but played in Werribee's elimination final loss to Collingwood, and was one of Werribee's best.
 He was also selected to play in the 2015 AFL Victoria Young Gun's game.
-When Werribee became aligned with AFL side North Melbourne at the end of the 2015 season however, Mihocek sought a move to another club.
+When Werribee became aligned with AFL side North Melbourne at the end of the 2015 season, however, Mihocek sought a move to another club.

 2016–2017

-Mihocek met with Port Melbourne coach Gary Ayres in the offseason, and crossed over to Port Melbourne for the 2016 season searching for team success.
-Mihocek played 33 games for Port Melbourne over 2 seasons and kicking 15 goals.
+Mihocek met with Port Melbourne coach Gary Ayres in the off-season, and he crossed over to Port Melbourne for the 2016 season searching for team success.
+Mihocek played 33 games for Port Melbourne over 2 seasons and kicked 15 goals.
 He had an impressive first season and was awarded the Jack McFarlane medal for the club's best and fairest in 2016.
 Mihocek's 2017 season was interrupted by injury, but he returned in the second half of the season and played a key role Port Melbourne's 2017 VFL Premiership.
 Mihocek primarily played in defence and excelled in the role, but he was also very capable when asked to play up forward.
 He was looked at by several AFL clubs at the end of the 2016 season as a rookie draft selection, but it wasn't until the conclusion of the 2017 season that AFL side Collingwood contacted Mihocek and informed him that he would be selected by the club in the rookie draft, and he was ultimately selected with pick #22 as a key defender.